-The Import Permit Process
+Import Permit Process

 Permits are obtained by the veterinarian representing the person selling the cervids to a Wisconsin buyer.

 email@example.com.
-If the application is incomplete, staff will identify what's missing so you can correct or complete the application.
-When everything is in order, a state veterinarian will issue a permit number, and the number will be faxed or emailed back to you.
+If the application is incomplete, staff will identify what is missing so you can complete the application.
+When everything is in order, a state veterinarian will issue a permit number and provide it to you.
 Please write the permit number on all copies of the CVI prior to shipment of the animals.

 Importing Directly to Slaughter

-Farm-Raised deer imported directly to slaughter must be tested for CWD under the testing standards established by the state of origin.
+Farm-raised deer imported directly to slaughter must be tested for CWD under the testing standards established by the state of origin.

 If you are using a CVI, the following are required: